elastic/kibana/src/legacy/core_plugins/console/public/README.md

 - The UI container components

-In addition to this effort we want to bring Console in line with NP requirements and ensure that we are not using NG in this app anymore.
+In addition to this effort we want to bring Console in line with NP requirements and ensure that we are not using angular and public ui in this app anymore.

-The quarantined folder contains all of the code that has been cleared for living in the new platform as it has not been properly refactored or has dependencies on, for example, UI public.
+The quarantined folder contains all of the code that has not been cleared for living in the new platform as it has not been properly refactored or has dependencies on, for example, UI public.